cryptimeleon/cryptimeleon.github.io/docs/benchmarking.md

 Due to these existing options, we have decided against implementing any such capabilities ourselves.
 Therefore, you will need to use one of these existing benchmark frameworks.

+## Problems That Can Falsify Your Benchmarks

+We now want to look at some potential problems when creating a benchmark.
+We will illustrate these problems using the example of benchmarking the verification algorithm of a signature scheme.

-## Problems With Lazy Evaluation
+### Lazy Evaluation

 While useful for automatic optimization, the [lazy evaluation]({% link docs/lazy-eval.md %}) features of Math can create some benchmarking problems if not handled correctly.

-Let's take for example a signature scheme.
-During setup for your verification benchmark, you will probably execute the signing algorithm.
+To benchmark your verification algorithm, you will need valid signatures, and these signatures will be provided by executing the signing algorithm.
+Inside the signing algorithm group operations might be executed.
+By default, group operations in Cryptimeleon Math are evaluated lazily, i.e. deferred until needed.
-If evaluation is deferred until later, group operations done during signing will only be executed once the result is needed during verification of your signature.
+Therefore, group operations done during signing will only be executed once the result is needed during verification of your signature.
-This will obviously falsify your results for the verification benchmark.
+This will increase the runtime of your verification algorithm and therefore falsify the results.

-Furthermore, the signing algorithm may compute precomputations.
-These precomputations could then be used during the verification algorithm, resulting in lower runtime than is actually the case.

-We show how to compensate for this in the JMH example that is part of the next section.
-Specifically, by calling `getRepresentation()` on the signature you can force all the involved computations to be done in a blocking manner.
+By serializing the `Signature` object using the `getRepresentation()` method *before* running verification, you can force all remaining computations involving fields of the `Signature` object to be completed in a blocking manner.

+### Mutability

+Another problem is the mutability of the `Signature` object.
+When repeatedly verifying the same `Signature` object, it may be possible that executing the verification algorithm leads to certain optimizations that change the runtime of the verification for the succeeding verification runs.
+An example of this problem is the storing of *precomputations*.
+The `Signature` object will most likely contain group elements.
+Those group elements can store precomputations which help to make future exponentiations more efficient.
+The first run of your verification may create such precomputations that can then be used in future invocations of the verification algorithm.
+These latter runs will then run faster than the first one, leading to skewed results.

+The underlying problem here is the mutability of the `Signature` object and the reuse of it for multiple runs of the verification algorithm.
-To remove the precomputations, you can use a method like `restoreSignature()` to recreate the `Signature` object.
+Therefore, the solution is to recreate the `Signature` object for each invocation of the verification algorithm.
-This new signature does not have precomputations.
+This can be done using our [representation framework]({% link docs/representations.md %}).
+By serializing and then deserializing it for each invocation of the verification algorithm, you obtain a fresh `Signature` object each time with the same state as before serialization.

 ## JMH Example

 As an example we look at how to use JMH to measure runtime for our implementation of the verification algorithm of the signature scheme from Section 4.2 of Pointcheval and Sanders [PS18].
+Here we will also see how to implement the mitigations for the benchmarking problems discussed in the previous section.

 Given the public key $$\textsf{pk} = (\tilde{g}, \tilde{X}, \tilde{Y}_1, \dots, \tilde{Y}_{r+1})$$, the message vector $$\textbf{m} = (m_1, \dots, m_r)$$, and the signature $$\sigma = (m', \sigma_1, \sigma_2)$$, the verification algorithm works as follows:
 Check whether $$\sigma_1$$ is the multiplicative identity of $$\mathbb{G}_1$$ and output $$0$$ if yes.